 When the trio filed into the lift, Merlin muttered, "I guess we've been looking in the wrong places."

 "Well," the wolf replied, "I was wondering if you might help us with our problem."
-He gave her a smile and said, "After all, I just heard from somewhere that you had a rather good talent for securing shipping jobs, and were someone with a lot of contacts throughout the Planetary Alignment."
+He gave her a smile and said, "After all, word has it that you have a rather good talent for securing shipping jobs, and are someone with a lot of contacts throughout the Planetary Alignment."

 She looked at him in sudden understanding.
 "You're offering me a job?" she asked.

 "Yes, ma'am," the captain replied with a nod when they stopped beside a white door marked with a caduceus, a short herald's staff entwined by two serpents that formed a double helix surmounted by wings.
 "I believe your talents could get us off the ground."

 Jiro opened the door to the sickbay and peered inside the darkened room.
 "Go on in," he said, handing the slateboard back to Merlin.
 "I'll see if I can find Connie."